grauds/clematis.doc/docs/clematis-explained/data-querying/cosmic.md

 ## Typed Responses

-As usually, for JSON to be parsed in a typed manner, there are a number of classes, including the ones which cater for Hateoas responses with links, not just whose which describe the business domain of the application:
+As usually, for JSON to be parsed in a typed manner, there are a number of classes, including the ones that cater for Hateoas responses with links, not just whose which describe the business domain of the application:

 ````typescript title="src/lib/model.ts"